That's right, this morning the brand-new Fujifilm flagship store opened its doors to the public! And of course, I was there queuing!

 There seems to be a positive change on this front, though.
 And the past few weeks have seen an increase in content.
 And Fujifilm ran a good promotion before this grand opening.

 The first 100 visitors queueing outside of the Fujifilm flagship store were hoping to be among the 5 lucky winners of an X-A7 camera.
-OK, maybe it’s not the camera everybody wishes for, but still very good and a pretty generous 600 quid gift.
+OK, maybe it's not the camera everybody wishes for, but it's still very good and a pretty generous 600 quid gift.

 We all received a goodie bag including an Instax product (the instant camera), a cute Fujifilm X-T3 USB stick, a branded coffee tumbler and a pencil.
 And coffee while we were waiting!